LSCogill/SatelliteDerived_ET_RSA/B_Evaluate_ETEnsemble/2_Evaluate performance of ensemble/README.md

 - Conduct Correlation analysis
 - Calculate KGE and PBias

-Metrics determined at each level including:
+Performance metrics are calculated at each level including:
 1) Overall
 2) Log-transformed
 3) Interannual
+4) Seasonal
-4) Seasonal * (a) Data summarised in Python and then (b) Stats done in R
+   * (a) Aggregate data to seasonal level in Python
+   * (b) Performance metrics stattistics done in R